ArduPilot/companion/RPI2/Ubuntu/README.md

 ssh ubuntu@ip-address
 ```

-Once you log in, clone the companion repository and run the 1st setup script
+Once you log in, clone the companion repository and run the 1st setup script (this step takes about 20min)
 ```console
 mkdir GitHub
 pushd GitHub